Incorporating Learnable Membrane Time Constant to Enhance Learning of Spiking Neural Networks: Experiments

 \subsection{Network Structure}

-The network structures of SNNs for different datasets are showed in Tab.~\ref{tab:network structures}.
-We set \textit{kernel size} = 3, \textit{stride} = 1 and \textit{padding} = 1 for all convolutional layers.
-The \textit{out channels} of convolutional layers is 256 for CIFAR-10 dataset and 128 for all other datasets.
-A batch normalization (BN) layer is added after each convolutional layer as \cite{ledinauskas2020training} has showed that BN can make SNNs converge faster.
-All pooling layers are max-pooling with \textit{kernel size} = 2 and \textit{stride} = 2.
-A time-invariant dropout layer \cite{lee2020enabling} is placed before each fully connected layer.
-The mask of time-invariant dropout is initiated at the first time-step and remaining constant during the whole duration, which can guarantee that some neurons are permanently silenced at every time-step.
-It is consistent with our intention to use the dropout.
+The network structures of SNNs for different datasets are shown in Tab.~\ref{tab:network structures}.
+We set $kernel~size = 3$, $stride = 1$ and $padding = 1$ for all \textit{Conv2d} layers.
+The $out~channels$ of \textit{Conv2d} layers is 256 for CIFAR-10 dataset and 128 for all other datasets.
+A batch normalization (\textit{BN}) layer is added after each \textit{Conv2d} layer.
+As the parameters of a \textit{BN} layer can be absorbed in its front \textit{Conv2d} layer \cite{Bodo2017Conversion}, we can remove \textit{BN} in the SNNs for inference.
+All pooling layers set $kernel~size = 2$ and $stride = 2$.
+For all networks, the $out~features$ of the first $FC$ layer is a quarter of the $in~features$, and the $out~features$ of the second $FC$ layer is $M\cdot C$, where $C$ is the classes number and $M$ is the neurons of a population to represent one class.
+A dropout layer \cite{lee2020enabling} is placed before each $FC$ layer.
 A voting layer after the output spiking neurons layer is used to boost classifying robustness.
-The voting layer is implemented by average-pooling with \textit{kernel size} = $M$ and \textit{stride} = $M$, which means each class is represented by the output spikes of a population of $M$ neurons.
+The voting layer is implemented by average-pooling with $kernel~size = M$ and $stride = M$.
 We set $M=10$ for all datasets.
+We use the average-pooling to implement democratic voting, such that the minority is subordinate to the majority.
+Using max-pooling to vote may result in a dictatorship, as the minority will not be involved in the computation graph (see Fig.~\ref{fig:max pooling}) and using $M$ neurons to represent one class will degenerate into using one neuron.